-Expenses for the interim period ended December 31, 2013 were primarily incurred by the Company for the completion of the various infrastructure preparations underway aimed at supporting the further advancement of the Krone-Endora at Venetia project's recommended work programmes, the Company's continued advancement of the plant commissioning and testing exercises and expansions, the Company's preparations for its planned move to bulk sampling and trial mining exercises, as well as the Company's planned move to 24/7 operations in conjunction with the granting of the required permitting by the South African Department of Mineral Resources.
-Expenses also supported various business development and awareness objectives, and the Company's ongoing general administrative costs.
+General and administrative expenses for the interim period ended September 30, 2014 were primarily incurred by the Company in support of the further advancement of the Krone-Endora at Venetia project's recommended work programmes, the Company's continued advancement of the plant commissioning and testing exercises and expansions, the Company's preparations for its planned move to bulk sampling and trial mining exercises, as well as the Company's planned move to 24/7 operations in conjunction with the recent granting of the Mining Right by the South African Department of Mineral Resources, all of which are aimed at aiding the Company in arriving at final production decisions for the Project.
 The Company remains committed to managing its resources carefully and conserving cash.
-While expenses are expected to remain at current levels in the coming quarters, the Company believes it also has the potential to generate continued revenue in the future from the incidental recovery and sales of rough diamonds.
+While general and administrative expenses are expected to remain at current levels in the coming quarters, the Company believes it has the potential to generate revenue in the future from the incidental recovery and sale of rough diamonds.

-Net Earnings
+Net Loss